Sanjh-Maheshwari/Behaviour-Simulation-Multimodal/README.md

 ### Task 1: Behavior Simulation
 Given a tweet's content (including text, company, username, media URLs, timestamp), predict user engagement represented by the number of likes.

-Objective: Estimate how engaging a tweet will be to the audience.
+- **Objective**: Estimate how engaging a tweet will be to the audience.
-Data: 300K samples from Twitter enterprise accounts, spanning over the last five years.
+- **Data**: 300K samples from Twitter enterprise accounts, spanning over the last five years.
-Evaluation: RMSE between predicted and actual likes.
+- **Evaluation**: RMSE between predicted and actual likes.

 ### Task 2: Content Simulation
 Given tweet metadata (company, username, media URL, timestamp), generate engaging tweet text.

-Objective: Create content that resonates with the audience, potentially leading to high engagement metrics.
+- **Objective**: Create content that resonates with the audience, potentially leading to high engagement metrics.
-Data: 300K samples, mirroring Task 1's dataset for consistency.
+- **Data**: 300K samples, mirroring Task 1's dataset for consistency.
-Evaluation: BLEU, ROUGE, and CIDER scores to measure the quality of generated content.
+- **Evaluation**: BLEU, ROUGE, and CIDER scores to measure the quality of generated content.

+## Methodology  <a name="method"></a>

 This repository is focused on our solution of Task 1, which aligned with [this](https://arxiv.org/pdf/2309.00359.pdf) paper which relies on training multimodals for understanding, simluating and optimizing content and behaviour.
 We finetune a model based on the GIT-LLM framework, which integrates the Generative Image-to-text Transformer (GIT) with Large Language Models (LLMs).
-The exact models can be found in the config file.
 This fusion allows for a robust mechanism where the model can predict user engagement based on the content of a tweet, including its textual and visual elements.
 By harnessing the strengths of both GIT for image understanding and LLMs for rich language understanding, our model offers a comprehensive approach to solve Task 1.

+Specifically, we utilize :
+- Llama-2-7b-chat-hf as our LLM
+- clip-vit-base-patch16 as our Vision Encoder

+We also utilize **Low Rank Adaptation (LoRA)** for efficiently training the models using limited hardware.
+Basically, we finetune the model on Visual Q&A task where we instruct the model to predict number of likes foe the given image.
+This aligns with the reason for utilizing chat model instead of base model.

 ## Installation  <a name="install"></a>
 1. Clone this repository